microluxe20/microluxe20/src/markdown/microluxe20_gm_guide.md

 To help with SRD conversions (and to help give some further stat + skill examples), here is a chart for the skills from the d20 SRD and their Microluxe20 equivalents:

 <!-- $data srd-skills.yml skills -->

-## Microluxe20 Monster Building

-Monster Building under Microluxe20 is so fast, it's possible to do it **on the fly** , right at the game table.
-And I'm going to show you how, using a Ninja Monkey as an example.

-First, let's start by setting the Hit Dice for our Ninja Monkeys.
-As these are tiny little monkeys, fighting 1st level PCs, let's give them 1HD. _Quick tip: to speed monster creation further, multiply the Hit Dice by 5 for hit points; multiply Hit Dice by 7 for Dragons and Undead._

-Remember that unlike Player Characters, Monsters and other NPCs **don't** add their STR total to their hit points.
-This is a special bonus for Real Heroes only.
-If you want a tougher Monster, increase their STR so they get an increase (equal to their STR bonus) to their HP per Hit Dice.

-That gives the Ninja Monkeys 1HD, 5HP, +1 to hit with their Katana and +1 with all skills.
-As these are intelligent Ninjas, we'll allocate their +3 to Guile.
-Let's give them STR 0, DEX 4 and MIND 2, allow them to use DEX (rather than STR) for their attack roll with their miniature Katanas, which do d6 damage.
-Factoring that in with the Hit Dice, we get:

-Ninja Monkey, 1HD (3HP), AC12, +3 Katana (1d6-2)
-Guile+4, all others @ +1
-STR 0, DEX 4, MIND 2

-DONE!
-If the Ninja Monkeys have any special abilities or equipment, note them down but don't bother with setting uses/day, etc; if it's dramatically appropriate for a monster to use its abilities then use them.
-If you want a more powerful Ninja Monkey, just add Hit Dice, which increases HP, attack bonus and skills.
-Adjust Stats if it's logical to do so.

 # Monster List